webservertweeto/backend/README.md

 # Tweeto <img src = "/images/twitter_icon.png"/>

 ## Overview
 <p>Our application intends to serve as a service that allows users to tweet at a later time.
-Users will have the capability of setting what day/time a tweet should be sent and they have the option
-to delete that queued tweet before the deadline.
-In addition, they can send out multiple tweets at different times. </p>
+Users will have the capability of setting what day/time a tweet should be sent and they have the option to delete that queued tweet before the deadline.
+Users have the option to schedule multiple tweets.
+We've also included the option to upload images as well.
+For power-users who have multiple twitter accounts to manage, we've given them the ability to register additional accounts.</p>

 ## Getting Started
 <p>Before you get started you need to have a valid <strong>Twitter API key</strong>(Consumer Key), <strong>API secret key</strong>(Consumer Secret key), <strong>Acceess token</strong>, <strong>Access token secret</strong>.
 These credentials are a requirement if you are going to access the Twitter API.